updatezen/PFCloud-Cache/README.md

 ##How it Works

+The trick is to create a unique key in the cache for every unique combination of function + parameters.
 This library concatenates the function name with a JSON-serialized string of the parameters dictionary.
 It then takes an MD5 hash of this string using the [RSCategories] library to create a unique key in the cache.
 Actual caching is performed using Tumblr's [TMCache] library.
 Thanks to those libraries for their great work!

 ##Installation